andreigue/andreigue.github.io/_posts/2024-06-30-naked-econ.md

 ## Chapter 7: Financial Markets

 ## Chapter 8.
-THe Power of Organized Interests
+The Power of Organized Interests

 Can mention israel here "special interest"